The Book of Salt

 Categories: Fiction, Literary Fiction

-Monique Truong was born in Saigon and moved to the United States at age six.
+Monique Truong was born in Saigon in 1968 and moved to the United States at age six.
 She graduated from Yale University and the Columbia University School of Law, going on to specialize in intellectual property.
-The Book of Salt is a national bestseller and has been awarded numerous prizes, including the Stonewall Book Award-Barbara Gittings Literature Award.
-She lives in Brooklyn, New York.
+Truong coedited the anthology Watermark: Vietnamese American Poetry and Prose.
+Her first novel, The Book of Salt, a national bestseller, has been awarded the 2003 Bard Fiction Prize, the Stonewall Book Award-Barbara Gittings Literature Award, and the Young Lions Fiction Award, among other honors.
+Granting Truong an Award of Excellence, the Vietnamese American Studies Center at San Francisco State University called her “a pioneer in the field, as an academic, an advocate, and an artist.”
+Truong now lives in Brooklyn, New York.

 A fictional story of Binh, a Vietnamese man who is a cook to two real people in the 1930’s – Gertrude Stein and Alice Toklas.
 Stein ruled the roost by her presence, but Toklas did all the heavy lifting.
 Toklas typed, edited and proofread all of Stein’s work.
 She handled schedules, was the bouncer for......more